 Death & Company exudes an urban sensuality with a dark-and-moody, contemporary yet sophisticated atmosphere.
 It’s dark.
 It’s seductive.
 Its expertly crafted cocktails take mixology to the next level.
 Slowly work your way through their menu of creations such as the smoky, fragrant Oaxaca Old Fashioned.

 Walk inside a deep-fried hot dog shop, step within a wooden phone booth, pick up the phone and then hope and pray that a secret door within the phone booth will open to reveal an intimate, private cocktail bar inside.
 PDT (Please Don’t Tell) requires one to go beyond the call of duty in the name of sipping a seriously good cocktail.

 LA COMPAGNIE DES VINS SURNATURELS

-Run by Paris's dream team hospitality group, Experimental Group and award-winning sommelier Caleb Ganzer, this stylish SoHo wine bar transports its signature "Parisian chic" sensibility to New York.
+Launched by Paris's Experimental Group and overseen by award-winning sommelier Caleb Ganzer, this stylish SoHo wine bar transports its signature "Parisian chic" sensibility to New York.
 Enjoy an excellent French wine list and gourmand sharing plates at this cosy nightlife den. $$

 249 Centre Street, New York